cwlsn/gatsby-simple-contentful-starter/README.md

 Rename `sample.env` to `.env` and fill in your Contentful details.

+This starter will try to talk to a Contentful Model named `homePage`.

 From your project's root, make sure dependencies are installed and start the Gatsby development server.

 ```bash